Home | About me | Contact | Privacy

 Other gotchas

-Another sign to watch for is the "bus lane" sign Bus lane -- this sign marks a lane reserved for buses.
+Another sign to watch for is the "bus lane" sign Bus lane — this sign marks a lane reserved for buses.
 You'll find these along some major boulevards in the larger cities.
-You may use this lane only if you're turning right, and you must not enter the lane until just before you make your turn.
-Other vehicles, including taxis and sometimes bicycles, are allowed to use this lane as well when marked with a corresponding supplemental sign.
+Other vehicles, including taxis, electric vehicles, and sometimes bicycles, are also allowed to use this lane when marked with a corresponding supplemental sign.
+If you want to turn right, you cannot use this lane to do so; instead, you must turn right across the lane, but can only do so after yielding to any traffic in that lane.

-Keep a sharp eye out for unmarked intersections, especially in residential areas, and yield the right-of-way to traffic approaching from the right.
+Keep a sharp eye out for unmarked intersections and yield the right-of-way to traffic approaching from the right.
+These are especially common in residential areas.

 German motorists are rather "trigger-happy" when it comes to green lights.
 Many drivers are already entering the intersection when the signal turns green, so be prepared to go or expect some cranky honking from the guy behind you just mere microseconds after the green comes on.